 - 1 - 2 tablespoons Thai red curry paste

-- 4 ounces Halloumi cheese, optional cut into 1 1/2" cubes (see notes)
+- 4 ounces Halloumi cheese cut into ½" slices

-- While the curry simmers, sear the halloumi cheese, if using.
+- Sear the halloumi.
 Heat up a skillet over medium-high heat.
-Add the Halloumi cheese cubes to lightly brown.
-I typically sear 2 sides of the cheese, about 2 minutes per side, but you can sear them as much as you'd like.
+Add the Halloumi cheese cubes to lightly brown, about 2 minutes per side.
 Stir into the curry.

-- Serve topped with thinly sliced fresh mint and a squeeze of lime to sharpen the flavors.
+- Serve.
+Serve topped with cilantro, thinly sliced fresh mint and a squeeze of lime to sharpen the flavors.